Warnings for Adzenys XR-ODT

 CNS stimulants may exacerbate symptoms of behavior disturbance and thought disorder in patients with a pre-existing psychotic disorder.

-Induction Of A Manic Episode In Patients With Bipolar Illness
+Induction Of A Manic Episode In Patients With Bipolar Disorder

-CNS stimulants may induce a mixed or manic episode in patients with bipolar disorder.
-Prior to initiating treatment, screen patients for risk factors for developing a manic episode (e.g., comorbid or has a history of depressive symptoms or a family history of suicide, bipolar disorder, and depression).
+CNS stimulants may induce a manic or mixed episode in patients.
+Prior to initiating ADZENYS XR-ODT treatment, screen patients for risk factors for developing a manic episode (e.g., comorbid or has a history of depressive symptoms or a family history of suicide, bipolar disorder, and depression).

 New Psychotic Or Manic Symptoms

-CNS stimulants, at recommended doses, may cause psychotic or manic symptoms, e.g., hallucinations, delusional thinking, or mania in patients without prior history of psychotic illness or mania.
+CNS stimulants, at the recommended dosage, may cause psychotic or manic symptoms, e.g., hallucinations, delusional thinking, or mania in patients without prior history of psychotic illness or mania.
+In a pooled analysis of multiple short-term, placebo-controlled studies of CNS stimulants, psychotic or manic symptoms occurred in 0.1% of CNS stimulant-treated patients compared to 0% of placebo-treated patients.
 If such symptoms occur, consider discontinuing ADZENYS XR-ODT.
-In a pooled analysis of multiple short-term, placebo-controlled studies of CNS stimulants, psychotic or manic symptoms occurred in 0.1% of CNS stimulant-treated patients compared to 0% in placebo-treated patients.

 CNS stimulants have been associated with weight loss and slowing of growth rate in pediatric patients.
-Closely monitor growth (weight and height) in pediatric patients treated with CNS stimulants, including ADZENYS XR-ODT.
+Closely monitor growth (weight and height) in ADZENYS XR-ODT-treated pediatric patients treated with CNS stimulants.

 Peripheral Vasculopathy, Including Raynaud's Phenomenon

-Stimulants, including ADZENYS XR-ODT, used to treat ADHD are associated with peripheral vasculopathy, including Raynaud’s phenomenon.
-Signs and symptoms are usually intermittent and mild; however, very rare sequelae include digital ulceration and/or soft tissue breakdown.
-Effects of peripheral vasculopathy, including Raynaud’s phenomenon, were observed in post-marketing reports at different times and at therapeutic doses in all age groups throughout the course of treatment.
-Signs and symptoms generally improve after reduction in dose or discontinuation of drug.
-Careful observation for digital changes is necessary during treatment with ADHD stimulants.
-Further clinical evaluation (e.g., rheumatology referral) may be appropriate for certain patients.
+CNS stimulants, including ADZENYS XR-ODT, used to treat ADHD are associated with peripheral vasculopathy, including Raynaud's phenomenon.
+Signs and symptoms are usually intermittent and mild; however, sequelae have included digital ulceration and/or soft tissue breakdown.
+Effects of peripheral vasculopathy, including Raynaud's phenomenon, were observed in post-marketing reports and at the therapeutic dosage of CNS stimulants in all age groups throughout the course of treatment.
+Signs and symptoms generally improved after dosage reduction or discontinuation of the CNS stimulant.

 Serotonin Syndrome